kirschbaum-development/nova-inline-relationship/README.md

 To use `NovaInlineRelationship` in your Model's resource all you need to do is to add an inline method to the regular syntax of your related Model's Resource field(s).

-If we assume that a `BlogPost` model has a one-to-many relationship with `Image`, your `BlogPost` resource would like the following:
+If we assume that a `BlogPost` model has a one-to-many relationship with `Image`, your `BlogPost` resource would look like the following:

 ```php
 namespace App\Nova;